 When you think of chocolate, acidity isn’t the first thing that comes to mind.
 Smooth, creamy, sweet or decadent are the usual tasting notes, not the Chocolate Phosphate.
 The chocolate flavour is very much present, but the acidity and carbonation do an excellent job of balancing the chocolate flavour.
 The sweetness is well balanced and the cocoa powder adds a subtle, but pleasant bitterness.

-Given a choice I would order the Chocolate Lactart.
+Given a choice, I would order the Chocolate Lactart.
 Where the phosphate has a bright chocolate flavour, the Lactart version seems to be more integrated with a pleasant sourness and a dry chocolate flavour.
-The finish is extremely clean, with only a subtly pleasant chocolate flavour and the palate cleaning acidity of the Lactart.
+The finish is extremely clean, with only a subtly pleasant chocolate flavour and the palate cleansing acidity of the Lactart.
 It is hard to describe, but an acidic chocolate wine comes to mind.
-Seriously, that's what my brain told my fingers to type.
+Seriously, that’s what my brain told my fingers to type.
 Ever eat salmon while drinking a fine dry champagne?
 That palate cleansing acidity is what the Lactart brings to the drink.
-The Chocolate Lactart is actually a drink you could enjoy while eating chocolate and it wouldn't be over the top.
+The Chocolate Lactart is actually a drink you could enjoy while eating chocolate and it wouldn’t be over the top.

 Lactart may not have the star power of Acid Phosphate, but it is an exceptional ingredient to use in a cocktail.
 Especially for those who believe, as I do, that most drinks are just too sweet.